JasonPunyon/jasonpunyon.github.com/source/_posts/2015-07-17-trip-report-icml-2015.markdown

 {% img http://i.imgur.com/KgOfZGh.png %}

-And while we're at it, we aren't even learning the right things if we want to acheive the goals of our increased ambitions.
+And while we're at it, we aren't even learning the right things if we want to acheive the heights of our increased ambitions.
 Our solution to classifying is statistical classification.
 But it's hard to find a purely statistical basis in which to ground some problems like the one brought up in this slide...

 {% img http://i.imgur.com/v6FUATk.png %}